sayf-u-khan/Internship-Projects/README.md

 # Internship Projects - Comprehensive Documentation

+[Project Status: Completed] | [Role: Software Development & Data Analysis Intern]

 ## Overview
-This repository contains projects developed during my internship at SeQuenX.
+As part of a 7-month internship with SeQuenX B.V., I independently developed a full-stack web application and RESTful API.
+The project involved end-to-end development, from database design and backend logic to frontend user interface creation and cloud deployment.
+This project showcases skills in Python, Django, SQL, and Agile project management.
 It showcases a collection of applications, including:

 - A Django-powered backend for user management and API capabilities.
 - A React-based frontend app providing a responsive user interface.